Rationale

 like ambiguities (N, R, Y, etc), gaps (-), or missing data (?) which may

 have unintended consequences later.
-Using clean_dna
+Using clean_dna, we can

 find which sequences may need further manual checking.